Geghets/ToDo-list/README.md

 # ToDo-list
-To do list using Laravel and Ajax
+To do list with CRUD using Laravel and Ajax